@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 Here we go again.
 Now, let the promises begin.

 Government, for that matter, governance, is not a bonanza.
-It is said that all theories on the subject hold a common premise: governments provide baseline stability and allow for a complex organization.
+It is said that all theories on the subject hold a familiar premise: governments provide baseline stability and allow for a complex organization.
 Notable are ‘baseline stability’ and ‘allowance for a complex organization.’

 After observing the periods leading to the 2016 elections in Ghana and the subsequent results, I wrote an article (that I now consider to be a bit naive, though still relevant) titled ‘When Trivia Thrives Over Issues.’
 What we practice is politricks and treats.
 Bait benighted electorates with short-term wants to win political power to achieve an overarching goal of self-aggrandizement and share thievery.